Basicbay/Basicbay/README.md

 ## 👽 About Me

-- 🧑🏻  My Nickname is Bay
+- 🧑🏻  Hello, My Nickname is Bay
 - 💻  I am a `Frontend Developer`
 - 🎓  Bachelor of Science in Innovation Technology , Rangsit University
 - 🔥  I'm learning and practicing even more !